Ajatt-Tools/dictpopup/README.md

 The green/red dot indicates wether the word is already present in your Anki collection.
 It displays an orange dot if there exist cards, but which are all suspended.

-The sound symbol plays a pronunciation from a local database using [jppron](https://github.com/GenjiFujimoto/jppron).
+The sound symbol plays a pronunciation from a local database by calling [jppron](https://github.com/GenjiFujimoto/jppron).